Soundness and reputation. A potential client pays particular attention to these two fundamental standards

 Bank of Scotland was founded by an Act of the Scottish Parliament on 17 July 1695.
 It is Scotland’s first and oldest bank and is among the first banks in the UK.

 The original 172 shareholders came mainly from Scotland’s political and merchant elite.
-They required a banking system which would offer long-term credit and security for merchants and landowners alike.
+They required a banking system that would offer long-term credit and security for merchants and landowners alike.